John Pennycuick (engineer): Mullaperiyar Dam

-Pennycuick decided to divert the west-flowing Periyar river’s culmination in the Arabian Sea towards the East so that it could irrigate hundreds of thousands of acres of dry land depending only on Vaigai river.
+Pennycuick decided to divert the west-flowing Periyar river's culmination in the Arabian Sea towards the East so that it could irrigate hundreds of thousands of acres of dry land depending only on Vaigai river.

 Pennycuick went ahead with the construction of the dam in spite of dangerous diseases and insects, as well as relentless storms.
-Large number of sand bags kept for the construction of the dam was destroyed due to severe flood.
+Large numbers of sand bags kept for the construction of the dam were destroyed due to severe flood.
 Since he could not get adequate funds from the British government, Pennycuick went to England and sold his family property to mobilise money to fund the project.
 The dam was completed in 1895.

 The dam was inaugurated by Lord Wenlock, the then Governor of the Madras Presidency.
 It resulted in irrigation of 223,000 acres in Theni, Dindigul, Madurai, Sivaganga and Ramanathapuram districts.

 Pennycuick used lime and surkhi paste for construction, taking into consideration the gravitational force: this allows the dam to withstand tremors and remain strong.
 Pennycuick said: "I am going to be only once in this earthly world, hence I need to do some good deeds here.
 This deed should not be prorogue nor ignored since I am not going to be here again".